Category: constitution

 The Constitution provides that the Senate President presides except when the President is the respondent in which case the CJ presides.
 There is only one exception, we cannot add another whether by our wise judgment or by far fetched logic.

 So there.
 Which brings me back to “extra-constitutional musings” and how to get the DDS allies in the Senate to behave as honorable senators should, like recuse, or restrain themselves until we’ve all heard all of the evidence.
-How ironic that we succeeded in removing two presidents but can’t do anything about a Senate that threatens to acquit an impeached vice president without a hearing.
+How ironic that we succeeded in removing two presidents but can’t do anything about a Senate that threatens to acquit an impeached vice president without a trial.

 Why the Constitution has to be defended